frederic-perez/AmE-dictionary/data/dictionary.md

 __to hell__
 __to taste (to one’s taste)__ _adj_ :three: Agreeable or pleasing to one. _Add more vinegar to taste._ :es: al gusto
 __to that effect__
-__to that extent__ _adv_ To the degree or extent that. _Syn_ in so far, insofar, to that degree, so far _To that extent the Black Death may have been the unrecognized beginning of modern man._
+__to that extent__ _adv_ :two: To the degree or extent that. _Syn_ in so far, insofar, to that degree, so far _To that extent the Black Death may have been the unrecognized beginning of modern man._
 __to-do list__
 __toad bag__ _n_
 __toadstool__ _n_ The spore-bearing fruiting body of a fungus, typically in the form of a rounded cap on a stalk, especially one that is believed to be inedible or poisonous.